dylansuhr/market-edge/infra/migrations/README.md

 ### Summary

 Dropped the unused `api_usage_log` table that tracked Alpha Vantage API consumption.
-Polygon.io is the only supported market data provider, so the logging table was dead weight.
+Alpaca Market Data is the only supported provider now, so the logging table was dead weight.

 ### Changes